The Complete Guide to Anti-AI Design in 2026

 # Quarterly design system refresh

-Anti-AI design is not a trend.
-It is a structural response to the convergence problem created by large language models.
-As AI generates an increasing share of frontend code, the sites that stand out will be the ones that deliberately break away from AI defaults.
+Anti-AI design is not a trend cycle.
+It is a structural answer to the convergence that LLMs create by averaging.
+As AI writes a larger share of frontend code, the sites that stand out will be the ones that broke from the defaults on purpose.

-• Detect AI patterns across 7 dimensions with quantitative scoring
+- Detect AI patterns across seven dimensions with a number you can track.

 sailop init